 The Percona Server for MongoDB Operator simplifies the deployment and management of Percona Server for MongoDB in a Kubernetes or OpenShift environment.
 It extends the Kubernetes API with a new custom resource for deploying, configuring and managing the application through the whole […]

-EverSQL is a platform that intelligently tunes your SQL queries by providing query optimization recommendations, and feedback on missing indexes.
-This is the second post of our EverSQL series, if you missed our introductory post take a look there first and then come back to this article.
+EverSQL (use code PERCONA-EVERSQL-10OFF for a 10% discount on the first billing cycle) is a platform that intelligently tunes your SQL queries by providing query optimization recommendations, and feedback on missing indexes.
+This is the second post of our EverSQL series, if you missed our introductory post take a look there first and then […]Read more

 This year at our Open Source Database Conference we’re celebrating open source database technologies that don’t fit into the MySQL®, MongoDB®, MariaDB®, or PostgreSQL realms by featuring them in their very own track.
 The glamorously-named Other Open Source Databases track!
 As unbiased champions of open source database solutions, we embrace all flavors of open […]Read more

 TiDB is an open-source distributed database developed by PingCAP.
 This is a very interesting project as it is can be used as a MySQL drop-in replacement: it implements MySQL protocol, and basically emulates MySQL.
 PingCAP defines TiDB is as a “one-stop data warehouse for both OLTP (Online Transactional Processing) and OLAP (Online Analytical Processing) […]Read more